-Before approaching your neighbour it is important to plan ahead.
-This means thinking about the issue so that you are clear about what the problem is and work out what you want or what you would like them to do.
-This will make your conversation easier.
-Is your neighbour the right person to talk to?
+It is important to plan ahead to make your conversation easier.
+Before approaching your neighbour, be clear about what the problem is and work out what you want or what you would like them to do.

 Depending on the issue, you may need to clarify whether your neighbour is the owner of the property or a tenant.
 For example, if the issue relates to a fence, then this is the owner’s responsibility.
 If the issue is to do with noise, then you can discuss it with the tenant who is making the noise.

-To find out who the owner is, either ask the tenant or contact the local Council.
-If you’re not sure about which local Council area you live in use the Find Your Council search at the Department of Planning and Community Development website.
+To find out who the owner is, either ask the tenant or contact the local council.

-It’s important to approach your neighbour in a friendly way and try to build a working relationship with them.
-If you don’t feel comfortable knocking on their door, wait until you see your neighbour outside and then introduce yourself, or leave an introductory note in their letterbox and then follow up in person later on.
+To build a working relationship with your neighbour, approach them in a friendly way.
+If you don’t feel comfortable knocking on their door, wait until you see your neighbour outside and then introduce yourself, or leave an introductory note in their letterbox and then follow up in person.
 Try to:

-- Pick a time when both of you have time to discuss things without rushing.
+- Pick a time to discuss things without rushing.

 - Look for common interests as a conversation-starter.